canonical/snapcraft/docs/docker-to-snap.rst

 Build environment
 -----------------

 Docker allows users to create images based on existing parent images that provide the required environment for the application.
-This is useful to avoid having to set up the same core libraries everytime.
+This is useful to avoid having to set up the same core libraries every time.
 Similarly, snaps provide `base snaps <https://snapcraft.io/docs/base-snaps>`__.

 Both base snaps and parent Docker images serve as the foundation for building our application.
 For example, for a ROS Noetic application, in Docker you would include the Ubuntu 20.04 Lts image with the following command: